Highsky7/My_project_work_ws/README.md

 ## Installation and Setup

 ### Prerequisites
-- Ubuntu 20.04(Only Tested but can be runned former or later versions)
+- Ubuntu 20.04(Only Tested but can run former or later versions)
 - ROS1 Noetic installed and properly configured
 - Necessary libraries and dependencies as specified in individual package manifests